Brief Strategic Family Therapy

-BSFT® uses a structured, problem-focused, directive, and practical approach to the treatment of child/adolescent conduct problems such as drug use, associations with antisocial peers, truancy, bullying, and other recognized youth risk factors.
-It uniquely addresses cognitive, behavioral, and affective aspects of family life, incorporating effective processes of change from other models including: strategic and structural approaches, existential/emotive therapy, eco-systemic approaches, and cognitive behavioral approaches.
+The BSFT model uses a structured, problem-focused, directive, and practical approach to the treatment of child/adolescent conduct problems.
+Common such problems include drug use, associations with antisocial peers, truancy, bullying, and other recognized youth risk factors.
+It uniquely addresses cognitive, behavioral, and affective aspects of family life.
+The BSFT model incorporates effective processes of change from other models including strategic and structural approaches, existential/emotive therapy, eco-systemic approaches, and cognitive behavioral approaches.

-At the same time, BSFT® provides families with the tools to overcome individual and family risk factors through focused interventions and skill building strategies.
+Through focused interventions and skill building strategies, BSFT® provides families with the tools to overcome individual and family risk factors.
 The approach is based on the assumption that family-based interactions strongly influence how children behave, and that targeting and improving maladaptive family interactions reduces the likelihood of symptomatic behavior.

 The therapist works with the family to identify interactional patterns that give rise to and/or maintain problematic youth behavior.
 After these patterns are identified, the therapist helps the family change these patterns to encourage positive family interactions.

-To restructure interactions and change systems, BSFT addresses family behavior, affect, and cognitions.
+To restructure interactions and change systems, the BSFT model addresses family behavior, affect, and cognition.
 The strategies and treatment plans are designed specifically for each family and are based on a structured diagnostic plan.
 The therapeutic process uses techniques of:

 The program fosters parental leadership, appropriate parental involvement, mutual support among parenting figures, family communication, problem solving, clear rules and consequences, nurturing, and shared responsibility for family problems.
 In addition, because the efficacy of BSFT does depend on family’s abilities to come into the session, BSFT provides specialized engagement strategies for bringing families into therapy.